dcam17/LandingPage/README.md

 The header includes a logo and a navigation menu with buttons that lead to different sections of the page, as well as a profile and cart button.

-The main section has a big eye-catching banner, wich a call-to-action button.
+The main section has a big eye-catching banner, with a call-to-action button.
 This section is supposed to include any content that should be highlighted in the page.

 The products section has a scrollabe showcase of products, with images and descriptions about each.